Mavro Vetranović: Biography

 He wrote prolifically throughout his life, leaving a large body of work including prose, drama, religious and satirical poetry and an unfinished epic running to 4374 verses.
-In his writing he revealed himself to be a patriotic Ragusan who also might have shared some sort of identity with other Dalmatians and Croatians.
+In his writing he revealed himself to be a patriotic Ragusan who also might have shared some sort of identity with other Dalmatians.

 Croatian academic Franjo Švelec has divided the work of Vetranović into three periods.
 In the first, up to the end of the 1520s, his topics were primarily youth and poetry with romantic and mythological themes.
 In the second, until the end of the 1540s, he was dominated by 'serious' themes.
 In the last, until the end of his life, he returned somewhat to the themes of his youth thus closing the circle of life and creative journey.

 Modern-day sources credit him as part of Croatian literature.